google-code-export/qdevelop/trunk/README.txt

 Download is available from http://qdevelop.org, the official website.

-You need Qt (from Trolltech) at least version 4.0 to be able to compile QIde.
+You need Qt (from Trolltech) at least version 4.0 to be able to compile QDevelop.
 Most Linux distributions normally already package the latest version of Qt, so it is likely that you need to worry about this.
 However, you need the development package as well (sometimes named as qt-devel or qt4-devel, it varies depends on the distributions).